Top 10 essentials for self-sufficient camping

 - Natural and synthetic tinder

-- Fire accelerators (paraffin stick, petroleum jelly cotton)
+- Fire accelerators (paraffin wax stick, petroleum jelly cotton)

-Advanced technique: Create a dedicated, waterproof "fire kit" that's accessible in seconds.
-The moment you need a fire is never the best time to search for your scattered equipment.
+Advanced technique: create a dedicated, waterproof "fire kit" that's accessible in seconds.
+The moment you need a fire is never the ideal time to be searching for your scattered equipment.

-Fatal mistake: Relying solely on your primitive skills.
-Even prehistoric experts kept embers rather than starting from scratch each time.
+Fatal mistake: relying solely on your primitive skills.
+Even prehistoric experts kept embers burning rather than starting from scratch each time.

 5. Multi-layer sleeping system